camunda/camunda-docs-static/get-started/content/quick-start/install.md

     name: "Download and Installation"
     parent: "get-started-quick-start"
     identifier: "get-started-quick-start-install"
-    pre: "Install the Camunda BPM Platform and Camunda Modeler on your machine."
+    pre: "Install the Camunda Platform and Camunda Modeler on your machine."

 ---

-First, you need to install the Camunda BPM Platform and the Camunda Modeler.
+First, you need to install the Camunda Platform and the Camunda Modeler.

-In the following section, we'll describe how to install the Camunda BPM Platform locally on your machine.
+In the following section, we'll describe how to install the Camunda Platform locally on your machine.

 {{< note title="Hint" class="info" >}}
-If you prefer, you can also run the Camunda BPM Platform with Docker:
+If you prefer, you can also run the Camunda Platform with Docker:

 ```sh
 docker pull camunda/camunda-bpm-platform:latest